This post may contain affiliate or sponsored links. Please read our disclosure policy.

-- Do Not Confuse It with Pork Loin: Pork tenderloin is NOT to be confused with pork loin.
-Pork tenderloin is a long, narrow, boneless cut of meat.
+- Do Not Confuse It with Pork Loin: Pork tenderloin is a long, narrow, boneless cut of meat.
 Pork loin is wider and flatter and can be purchased boneless or bone-in.
 They are two different cuts of meat that cannot be used interchangeably because they won’t cook at the same rate.

 - Where to Buy Pork Tenderloin: It’s hard to find truly all-natural pork tenderloin in my local grocery stores.
 So, I get my pork tenderloins from ButcherBox, but you may also find good ones at your local farmer’s market or health food store.

 - Seasoning is Key: Whether you make marinated pork tenderloin or use a pork tenderloin dry rub like this recipe, seasoning this cut of meat is essential because it’s fairly bland on its own.
 Even a good coating of Kosher salt and cracked black pepper will go a long way.

 How to Make Pork Tenderloin with Dry Rub

 This recipe couldn’t be simpler, so be sure to double and freeze one batch for later!

 - Mix up the pork tenderloin seasoning in a small bowl.

 - Place the pork on a rimmed baking sheet that’s lined with parchment or foil.
 Pat the pork dry with paper towels and rub the seasoning on all sides, pressing it in so it sticks.

 - Roast at 450°F for about 20 minutes.

 That’s it!
 Serve with some Bacon Wrapped Green Beans for a well rounded meal.